prantikm07/Smoke-Detection/README.md

-# Gas Detection System
+# Smoke Monitoring and Detection System

-This project demonstrates a gas detection system built using an Arduino Uno, MQ-135 gas sensor, 16x2 LCD display, buzzer, and LEDs.
-The system detects gas levels in the environment and provides a warning through visual and auditory alerts when the gas concentration exceeds a certain threshold.
+This project demonstrates a smoke monitoring and detection system built using an Arduino Uno, MQ-135 gas sensor, 16x2 LCD display, buzzer, and LEDs.
+The system detects smoke levels in the environment and provides a warning through visual and auditory alerts when the smoke concentration exceeds a certain threshold.

 ---

 ## Features

-- **Real-time Gas Level Monitoring:** Displays gas concentration on the 16x2 LCD in PPM (parts per million).
+- **Real-time Smoke Level Monitoring:** Displays smoke concentration on the 16x2 LCD in PPM (parts per million).
-- **Audible and Visual Alerts:** Activates a buzzer and red LED when gas levels exceed the threshold.
+- **Audible and Visual Alerts:** Activates a buzzer and red LED when smoke levels exceed the threshold.
-- **Safe Indicator:** Green LED lights up when gas levels are within the safe range.
+- **Safe Indicator:** Green LED lights up when smoke levels are within the safe range.
 - **User-friendly Interface:** Provides real-time feedback through the LCD display.
+- **I2C Communication Protocol:** Utilized to interface the 16x2 LCD with fewer connections, simplifying the wiring process.

 ---

 ## Components Used

 1. **Arduino Uno** - Microcontroller for managing sensors and outputs.
-2. **MQ-135 Gas Sensor** - Measures gas concentration.
+2. **MQ-135 Gas Sensor** - Measures smoke concentration.
-3. **16x2 I2C LCD Display** - Displays gas values and system messages.
+3. **16x2 I2C LCD Display** - Displays smoke values and system messages.
-4. **Buzzer** - Emits audible alerts for high gas levels.
+4. **Buzzer** - Emits audible alerts for high smoke levels.
-5. **LEDs (Red and Green)** - Visual indicators for gas level status.
+5. **LEDs (Red and Green)** - Visual indicators for smoke level status.
 6. **Breadboard** - For easy circuit connections.
 7. **Jumper Wires** - Connects the components.

----

-## Circuit Diagram

-Include a diagram here (hand-drawn or created using tools like Fritzing).
-Provide connections clearly labeled.

 ---